On the inevitability of the consistency operator: 1-consistency and iterated consistency

 It is clear that the implication $\varphi\wedge\mathsf{1Con}(\varphi)\vdash \varphi\wedge \mathsf{Con}^\alpha(\varphi)$ is strict as long as $[\varphi\wedge \mathsf{Con}^\alpha(\varphi)]\neq[\bot]$.
 This completes the proof of the proposition. \end{proof}

 In light of the previous proposition, one might conjecture that $1\mathsf{Con}$ is the weakest monotonic function majorizing every function of the form $\mathsf{Con}^\alpha$ for some recursive well-ordering $\alpha$ on true sentences.
 However, this is not so.
 To demonstrate this, we use a recursive linear order that has no hyperarithmetic infinite descending sequences.
 Harrison \cite{harrison1968recursive} introduced such an ordering with order-type $\omega_1^{CK}\times(1+\mathbb{Q})$; see also Feferman and Spector \cite{feferman1962incompleteness} who consider such orderings in the context of iterated reflection principles.
-We use a variant $\mathcal{H}$ of Harrison's ordering such that it is elementarily calculable whether an element of $\mathcal{H}$ is zero or a successor or a limit.
+We use a presentation $\mathcal{H}$ of Harrison's ordering such satisfying the conditions explicated in Definition \ref{elementary}.
 We note that since $\mathcal{H}$ has no hyperarithmetic descending sequences, transfinite induction along $\mathcal{H}$ for $\Pi^0_1$ properties is valid.
 Our idea is to produce a function stronger than each $\mathsf{Con}^\alpha$ but weaker than $1\mathsf{Con}$ by iterating $\mathsf{Con}$ along the Harrison linear order.

-\begin{theorem} There are infinitely many monotonic functions $f$ such that for every recursive ordinal $\alpha$, there is an elementary presentation $a$ of $\alpha$ such that $f$ majorizes $\mathsf{Con}^a$ on a true ideal but also $1\mathsf{Con}$ majorizes $f$ on a true ideal. \end{theorem}
+\begin{theorem}[Restatement of Theorem \ref{consequence of majorizing prop}] There are infinitely many monotonic functions $f$ such that for every recursive ordinal $\alpha$, there is an elementary presentation $a$ of $\alpha$ such that $f$ majorizes $\mathsf{Con}^a$ on a true ideal but also $1\mathsf{Con}$ majorizes $f$ on a true ideal. \end{theorem}

-\begin{proof} In Definition \ref{iterates}, we used Gödel's fixed point lemma to produce iterates of $\mathsf{Con}$ along an elementary well-ordering.
-We similarly use Gödel's fixed point lemma to define sentences $\mathbf{Con}^\star(\varphi,\beta)$ for $\beta\in\mathcal{H}$ as follows.
+\begin{proof} In Definition \ref{iterates}, we used G\"{o}del's fixed point lemma to produce iterates of $\mathsf{Con}$ along an elementary well-ordering.
+We similarly use G\"{o}del's fixed point lemma to define sentences $\mathbf{Con}^\star(\varphi,\beta)$ for $\beta\in\mathcal{H}$ as follows.

 We use the notation $\mathsf{Con}^\beta(\varphi)$ for $\mathbf{Con}^\star(\varphi,\beta)$.
 Recall that we are assuming that it is elementarily calculable whether an element of $\mathcal{H}$ is zero or a successor or a limit.
 Thus, the following clauses are provable in $\mathsf{EA}$. \begin{itemize} \item $\mathsf{Con}^0(\varphi) \leftrightarrow \top$ \item $\mathsf{Con}^{\gamma+1}(\varphi) \leftrightarrow \mathsf{Con}(\varphi\wedge\mathsf{Con}^\gamma(\varphi))$ \item $\mathsf{Con}^{\lambda}(\varphi) \leftrightarrow \forall\gamma<_\mathcal{H}\lambda, \mathsf{Con}^{\gamma}(\varphi)$ for $\lambda$ a limit. \end{itemize}